crowl0gic/ffmpeg-nvidia/README.md

     1. `-y` # overwrites output files without a prompt
     2. `-f rawvideo`
     3. `-pix_fmt yuv420p`
     4. `-video_size %wx%h` # fields auto filled by Motion, defined in motion camera config file.
-Substitute with your video dimensions.
+Substitute with your video dimensions (ex.
+1280x960).
     5. `framerate %fps` # field auto filled by Motion.
-Substitute with your video's FPS.
+Substitute with your video's FPS (ex.
+12)
-    6. `-i /tmp/stream` # will be replaced with `-i pipe:0` in prod
+    6. `-i /tmp/stream` # will be replaced with `-i pipe:0` in Motion
     7. The rest of the fields pertain to the output format

 Once you've identified an ffmpeg command that works and successfully encodes the stream file, remove `movie_extpipe cat > /tmp/stream` from your Motion config and add your own with the format (`%`) values.